 The first San Francisco brand to apply French bread technique to the region’s native sourdough yeast (c.
 1849), Boudin now makes loaves in the shapes of lobsters and crabs for San Francisco beginners to ogle on Fisherman’s Wharf.
 Mostly in malls, airports, and other touristy places, they make a mean soup bread bowl too.

-Since opening her two-Michelin-starred namesake, Atelier Crenn, the French chef has shot to stardom.
+Since opening her three-Michelin-starred namesake, Atelier Crenn, the French chef has shot to stardom.
 She has since filmed an episode of Chef’s Table on Netflix, opened her casual restaurant Petit Crenn, and debuted Bar Crenn, an upscale wine bar serving the recipes of French masters next door to Atelier Crenn.
 For the time being, Petit and Bar Crenn remain closed, but diners can secure reservations for either a 14-course tasting menu or a “moveable feast” at the Atelier.

 Little-known outside of Northern California, this is a prized sandwich bread among locals.
-It’s dense and doughy with a crunchy, crackly top — the result of a coating of rice flour, butter, sugar and yeast before it’s baked.
+It’s dense and doughy with a crunchy, crackly top — the result of a coating of rice flour, butter, sugar, and yeast before it’s baked.
 The result is a semi-sweet, crisp exterior with a fluffy interior that’s perfect for any and all sandwich combinations.
-(Check out some of SF’s best sandwiches here, many of which are available on this saintly bread.)

-Starting with the original Tartine Bakery on Guerrero Street, co-founders Chad Robertson and Liz Prueitt are expanding their empire in the Bay Area and beyond (a bakery in Seoul is now serving morning buns in Korea).
+Starting with the original Tartine Bakery on Guerrero Street, co-founders Chad Robertson and Liz Prueitt are expanding their empire in the Bay Area and beyond (a bakery in Seoul now serves morning buns in Korea).
 Tartine Manufactory is the biggest and brightest so far, with beautiful breakfast, lunch, and dinner, and bread, pastries, and coffee all day.
-A manufactory in LA, coffee roastery in Oakland, and a cafe in downtown SF are all on the horizon.

 Xiao Long Bao: